kuhe/node-clapi/README.md

 This is an experiment using `Proxy` in nodejs as well as trying out `typescript`.

-This module, known as `clapi` generates node api wrappers around command line programs much like `shelljs`, but more generically.
+This module, known as `clapi` generates node api wrappers around command line programs much like `shelljs`, but is much less useful :D.

 ```js
 const clapi = require('clapi');